Devore Rural Protection By-Laws updated June 19, 2019

 No meeting of the DRPA will be filmed or recorded on any type of

 device unless given permission from the ENTIRE DRPA Board.

 This addendum also includes all types of social media

 The Officers of the DRPA consist of: The Executive Committee, Historian, Neighborhood Watch, and Trails.
 Additional

 Officers may be added as needed by the BOD.

 1. Duties of the Officers:

-The newsletter is emailed ( mailed to those residents who do not have email) to residents Quarterly: March, June, September, and prior to December 1st (usually during the Thanksgiving holiday weekend).
-The newsletter has a website;drpanewsletter.org and also has a link on the website for access.
+The newsletter is emailed ( mailed, if possible to those residents who do not have email) to residents Quarterly: March, June, September, and prior to December 1st (usually during the Thanksgiving holiday weekend).
 Residents may submit articles and ads for inclusion.

 Articles must be pertinent to or of interest to the community.
 The newsletter editor is an appointed position by the BOD.
 The newsletter editor reports to the BOD.